Family Food on the Table

 OK, let's talk toppings.
 It's one of my favorite subjects.
 And it's what takes nachos over the top.

-I’ve got tons of topping ideas for you here, as well as in the recipe card below, and I’ve also got a few tips and tricks for serving this up.
+I've got tons of topping ideas below and in the recipe card, and I've also got a few tips and tricks for serving this up.

 This method really only works though if you know everyone likes the same toppings.
 (Or you could do something like pickled jalapeños on just half of the tray to break it up.)